faranalytics/streams-logger/README.md

 *public* **logRecord.isotime**
 - `<string>`
-The date and time in ISO format.
+The date and time in ISO format at the time of the logging call.

 *public* **logRecord.pathname**
 - `<string>`